NeilJain56/prinProg/README.md

 - This project focuses on implementing popular and custom encryptions and decryptions.
 There are four sections each with a different encryption and decryption pair.
 Simply type in a string and watch it get encrypted or decrypted in live time!

 How to use:
-- On this website the top left box of each section is where the string you wish to be encrypted can be typed.
+- First enter the website https://nandn.herokuapp.com when the entire project is live and running.
+On this website the top left box of each section is where the string you wish to be encrypted can be typed.
 As you type your encrypted string will output on the box below it.
 Then in order to decrypt the encrypted string put it in the top right box and watch the string get decrypted.

 Subtle but important things to remember when using this site:
 - After typing in your desired string, add a space or click enter so the last letter can be rendered